 Five syllabes – Vin-cent-Bol-lo-ré.

 A man, from Bretagne, beautiful landscapes – wild and soft, sea and country.
-At the beginning active in paper industry, then maritime transport, banks, since the 2000 years a businessman investing in medias and patiently building an empire.
+At the beginning active in paper industry, then maritime transport, banks, since the 2000 years a businessman investing in media and patiently building an empire.
 A billionaire’s empire.
 To diffuse far-right ideas: ultra-conservative, ultra-catholic, Zemmour if it rings a bell to you.
 Even more far-right than Marine Le Pen, to put it bluntly.

 Five branches media empire.